Customer Loyalty

 Back to contents

-Best Practices for Nurturing Emotional Loyalty
+What Are the Best Practices for Nurturing Emotional Loyalty?

-Create an Emotional Loyalty Strategy
+How Do You Create an Emotional Loyalty Strategy?

 Start with clarity about what you want to achieve.
 An effective emotional loyalty strategy begins with specific goals: